-You’ve plugged in your headset, chosen your virtual background, and made sure that everyone else at home knows you’re about to join a very important meeting and mustn’t be disturbed – yes, even if the cat looks like she needs a hug.
-This ritual, or one very similar, is something that most of us have become extremely familiar with during the past year, as the need to work from home has increased our reliance on video conferencing tools to meet with our teams.
+You’ve plugged in your headset, chosen your virtual background, and made sure that everyone else at home knows you’re about to join a very important meeting and mustn’t be disturbed.
+This ritual, or one very similar, is something that most of us have become extremely familiar with as organizations around the world have embraced a hybrid working format, increasing our reliance on video conferencing tools to meet with our teams.

-Tools such as Microsoft Teams, Cisco Webex, Google Meet and Slack hugely increased in popularity in 2020 as professionals around the world needed to find new ways of working.
-But one platform managed to break the App Store’s download record in Q2 of last year, according to a report from mobile analytics company Sensor Tower.
-With almost 94 million iOS downloads between April and June, most of which came from India- and US-based users, Zoom pushed previous record-holder TikTok aside to claim its place as the most popular app in circulation.
+Tools such as Microsoft Teams, Cisco Webex, Google Meet and Slack hugely increased in popularity in 2020 as professionals around the world needed to find new ways to collaborate remotely.
+But one platform managed to break the App Store’s download record; with almost 94 million iOS downloads between April and June, most of which came from India- and US-based users, Zoom pushed previous record-holder TikTok aside to claim its place as the most popular app in circulation.
 And while social media and entertainment apps have since reclaimed their places at the top of the list, Zoom still remains one of the top 20 most downloaded apps globally.

 As with any solution, it’s crucial that we can trust our video conferencing tools to keep our data secure, and Zoom is no exception to this.
 So how secure is Zoom for the 300 million meeting participants around the world that rely on the app every day, and what steps can you take to increase Zoom’s safety?

 How Secure Is Zoom?